linear-b/gitstream/docs/context-variables.md

   "content": String, # The comment body
-  "created_at": String, # The time on which the comment was created "state": String, # Either `approved`, `changes_requested`, `commented`, `pending`, `submitted` }
+  "created_at": String, # The time on which the comment was created "state": String, # Either `approved`, `changes_requested`, `commented`, `pending`, `submitted` "conversations": [Conversation], # Conversations that are relvant to this Review feedback }
 ```